qucontrol/krotov/docs/09_howto.rst

 For systems of non-trivial size, the main numerical effort should be in the simulation of the system dynamics.
-Every iteration of Krotov's method requires a full backward propagation and a full forward propagation of the states associated with each objective.
+Every iteration of Krotov's method requires a full backward propagation and a full forward propagation of the states associated with each objective, see :mod:`krotov.propagators`.
 Therefore, the best numerical efficiency can be achieved by optimizing the performance of the `propagator` that is passed to :func:`~krotov.optimize.optimize_pulses`.

 One possibility is to implement problem-specific propagators, such as :class:`krotov.propagators.DensityMatrixODEPropagator`.
 Going further, you